By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 3. Reduce Exposure to Electromagnetic Fields (EMFs)

 Over-exposure to the electro-pollution of radio frequency from cell towers, cordless telephones, cell phones and even Wi-Fi has the potential to reduce HRV.
-Accordingly, reduce the time you spend exposed to EMFs like cell phone radiation.
+Accordingly, reduce the time you spend exposed to wireless EMFs from your “smart” devices.
 Some simple ideas include: limiting the number and duration of cell phone calls, using your speaker phone instead, turning off your router at night, unplugging electrical equipment when not in use, standing 30 feet back from your microwave when cooking; and not living near cellular towers and high-tension power lines.
 Use a landline instead of cell phone whenever possible, but make sure it’s not a cordless phone.
 Through a 2010 study (Havas M.) researchers found that exposure to cordless phone radiation can cause increased or irregular heart beats and other disturbances of HRV.
 Stating that, “forty percent of the subjects experienced some changes in their HRV attributable to digitally pulsed (100 Hz) [microwave] radiation,” the researchers also noted that, the “dramatic changes observed in both heart rate (HR) and HR variability were associated with [microwave] exposure at levels well below (0.5%) federal guidelines in Canada and the United States (1,000 microW/cm2).”

 4. Avoid Pollutants and Toxins